 Yoga Teacher Training Course

-Are you ready for a life transformation?
-Become a yoga teacher
+Ready for a life transformation?
+Become a yoga teacher.

 Come experience a spiritual yoga immersion, take your yoga practice to a more meaningful level, and get certified to teach others at an authentic yoga ashram in the Bahamas.

 - Gain a solid foundation in a classical yoga tradition

 - Live a yogic lifestyle, including vegetarian diet and daily practice

 - Experience Karma Yoga, selfless service for a common good

 - Connect with a lineage of peace and healing, passed down by masters.

 Graduates of the yoga teacher training course receive internationally recognized certification.
 The TTC is certified by the worldwide Yoga Alliance for the 200 hours standard for Registered Yoga Schools (RYS).

 Graduates are highly encouraged to continue their yoga studies in the Advanced Yoga Teacher Training Course.
 Those taking the TTC in December or March can take the two trainings back-to-back, receiving a 10% discount on the total tuition for both and qualifying for 500-hour registration with Yoga Alliance.